ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 #### Yomi Yori Madness

-As if the impossible could not be done only once, but twice!?
+[\[Karcher\]](https://osu.ppy.sh/users/11443437) is an absolute madman, achieving an insane full combo on [Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) that is the first to ever hit the previously unconquered beatmap.
+For just over 8 minutes of gameplay at a staggering 220 BPM it is no small feat, and thus is more than worthy to be showed off as osu!'s top score of the month.

-[\[Karcher\]](https://osu.ppy.sh/users/11443437) is an absolute madman, achieving an insane full combo on [Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) to ever hit the Ranked section.
-For just over 8 minutes of gameplay at a staggering 220 BPM it is no small feat, and thus, should be showed off for osu!'s monthly pick!
+Not merely content with doing this once, \[Karcher\] opted to go ahead and do it *twice* after a minor mishap with his recording setup the first time potentially might've denied him the opportunity to reap a massive community-set bounty for the score.
+What more is to say other than *holy crap*?

 <iframe width="100%" height="315" src="https://youtube.com/embed/HMQKYkffUjk" frameborder="0" allowfullscreen></iframe>